Statement on Slavery and Human Trafficking March 2018

 OP’s customers are retail businesses.
 A large proportion of OP’s key customers are part of the Stronger Together initiative promoting the issue of Modern Slavery.

 The Managing Director has responsibility for leading the company Modern Slavery initiatives.
 The senior management team has responsibility for developing and promoting these initiatives for the future both internally and throughout the supply chain.
-The HR Development Manager has responsibility for communicating and implementing the initiatives throughout the business.
+The HR Manager has responsibility for communicating and implementing the initiatives throughout the business.

 Steps in place

-OP Chocolate Ltd has undertaken a SMETA audit (ethical trade audit for SEDEX members) of itself which tested 2 pillars, Labour Standards and Health and Safety against UK legislation, good practice as defined by SEDEX and the ETI base code.
+As for our UK chocolate operations, OP Chocolate Ltd has undertaken a SMETA audit (ethical trade audit for SEDEX members) of itself which tested 2 pillars, Labour Standards and Health and Safety against UK legislation, good practice as defined by SEDEX and the ETI base code.

 OP Chocolate conducts twice yearly audits of its agency labour provider which includes agency labour surveys and investigative interviews.

-In order to raise awareness of slavery and human trafficking, all factory staff receive training on Stronger Together principles involving how to identify and report possible occurrences.
+In order to raise awareness of slavery and human trafficking, all factory staff undergo training on Stronger Together principles involving how to identify and report possible occurrences.
 Posters and leaflets are displayed throughout the site on the subject and available support.